autodesk-platform-services/aps-tutorials-website/README.md

 This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.

+> Note: if you need to debug something using the default navbar (for example, to get access to the language dropdown), you can temporarily toggle the `themeConfig.useDefaultNavbar` value in _docusaurus.config.js_.

 ### Build

 ```